egehanyorulmaz/code-design-patterns/factory/factory_pattern_real_example/README.md

 ### Insight

 Using the factory pattern enhances the readability and maintainability of the code.
 Additionally, there is neat code present before anything else.
 CAUTION: While it could be implemented more effectively using a different pattern, it is being used for educational purposes.
+Also code will not work if you try to run it.